mollie/php-coding-standards/README.md

 ### New to PHP-CS-Fixer

-Place a file named `.php_cs.dist` that has following content in your project's root directory.
+Place a file named `.php-cs-fixer.dist.php` that has the following content in your project's root directory.

 ```php
 <?php